-Trump’s FBI Announcement Is ‘an Insult to Every Agent’
+Trump’s FBI Announcement Is ‘an Insult to Every Agent,’ Bureau Veterans Say

 Additionally, Wray has ties to Mueller and his inquiry.
 A colleague from the Enron task force, Andrew Weissman, recently signed on with Mueller’s prosecutorial team.
 Wray oversaw that task force during his time at the Justice Department.

-Wray generated controversy during his time at the Justice Department for briefing then-Attorney General John Ashcroft on FBI interviews with Karl Rove, as blogger Marcy Wheeler noted.
+Wray generated controversy during his time at the Justice Department for briefing then-Attorney General John Ashcroft on FBI interviews with Karl Rove, as independent journalist Marcy Wheeler noted.
 Ashcroft later recused himself from the investigation.

 Wheeler noted that Wray was also “on the border of a lot of torture decisions in 2004,” and that the ACLU’s database of communications about torture include fully redacted emails that Wray sent.